Experimental demonstration of Gaussian boson sampling with displacement

 Increasing $\braket{n_{\alpha}}$ also increases the rate at which we obtain larger $N$ detection events [Fig.~\ref{fig:bayes_test}(a)].
 With $\braket{n_{\alpha}}=0$, we measure fivefold events at a rate of roughly $10^{-2}$~Hz, whereas this increases to $10^{4}$~Hz with $\braket{n_{\alpha}}=2.2$.
 When gauging the ability of models to predict large $N$ samples, it is more practical to use a method which does not require calculating the distance between the entire distributions as in Eq.~\eqref{eqn:tvd}.
 To this end, we perform a likelihood test which compares two models $\mathcal{A}$ and $\mathcal{B}$ via the likelihood ratio

 Suppose $\mathcal{S}=\{\bm{n}_1,...,\bm{n}_P \}$ is a set of $P$ measured samples.
 It follows from Bayes theorem that $L<1$ occurs if $\mathrm{pr}(\mathcal{B}|\mathcal{S}) >\mathrm{pr}(\mathcal{A}|\mathcal{S})$, meaning it is more likely the samples came from the probability distribution of model $\mathcal{B}$.
 We fix model $\mathcal{B}$ to be the full quantum model without approximations and calculate $L$ for various approximate models $\mathcal{A}$.
 In Fig.~\ref{fig:bayes_test}(b), we plot $L$ for a sample set $\mathcal{S}$ of $P=500$ randomly chosen samples from the experimentally collected data containing at least four-photon detection events.
 We find that $L$ of the $k=3,4$ models increases with $\braket{n_{\alpha}}$, and thus, as before, the validity of these models is improving as it becomes more likely that the detected photons originated from the coherent state.
-For $\braket{n_{\alpha}}\gtrsim 0.6$, $L\approx 1$ for the $k=4$ model meaning that it is sufficient to approximate that at most four photons originated from the squeezer.
 We also show the trend of $L$ with each new $N=7$ sample [Fig.~\ref{fig:bayes_test}(c),(d)].
 Despite the larger number of photons detected, the $k=4$ approximation still appears to be valid.
-Interestingly, we observe that nonclassicality persists despite there being significantly more classical light.
-For example, at $\braket{n_{\alpha}} = 2.2$, the classical light is over 200 times stronger than the nonclassical light, but the $k\leq 2$ approximations are inadequate, i.e. one cannot assume that fewer than two photons originated from the squeezer.
+However, unlike in Fig.~\ref{fig:experimental_results}(c), the $k\leq 2$ approximations appear to be inadequate to model the $N\geq4$ data regardless of $\braket{n_{\alpha}}$.
+This suggests that these approximate models cannot accurately predict higher-order correlations even at high $\braket{n_{\alpha}}$.